Linked Objects

 @context

 @context is optional.
-It provides full compatibility with JSON-LD and and maps various items in the object to URLs in a more readable way.
+It provides full compatibility with JSON-LD and maps various items in the object to URLs in a more readable way.

 Getting Started